SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-003 Go Coding Standards.md

 ## Why / Notes

 Of the core go community style guides I like the layout and writing style the best.
+Markdown is a plus.
+1 page.
+Good and bad examples.

 ## Consequences